 Plus, for anyone struggling to adapt to care, the stress-reducing and sleep-promoting qualities of music may also help to instil a sense of calm and make the transition a little easier.

-If either of you are particularly musical, you could also consider getting involved with music from home – for example, by attending online music events, or learning to play an instrument.
-You can find out more about this in our article; How to get involved with music from home.
+If either of you are particularly musical, you could also consider getting involved with music from home – for example, by attending online music events or learning to play an instrument.
+From desert island disc sessions to singing clubs, we offer a range of music clubs and classes over on Rest Less Events that you can enjoy as a pair, so why not check out what’s coming up?

 8. Watch a film together and review it